 - 5 fresh sage leaves, 2 left whole, 3 rolled up and cut into thin ribbons

-- 1 cup pumpkin purée (or canned pumpkin)
+- 1 cup pumpkin puree or canned pumpkin

-- 1 garlic clove, minced
+- 1 garlic clove, minced or pressed

-- 1/4 cup heavy cream
+- ¼ cup heavy cream

 - 1½ teaspoons white wine vinegar

-- 1/4 teaspoon red pepper flakes, divided
+- ¼ teaspoon dried chile flakes, divided

-- 1/2 cup freshly grated pecorino cheese, divided
+- ½ cup grated pecorino cheese, divided

-- 1 (14- to 16-ounce) ball Basic Pizza Dough (or pre-made dough)
+- 1 (14- to 16-ounce) ball pizza dough

-To prep the toppings: Cook the sausage in a small skillet over medium heat, breaking it up with a wooden spoon until it is no longer pink, about 5 minutes.
+- Cook the sausage in a small skillet over medium heat, breaking it up with a wooden spoon until it is no longer pink, about 5 minutes.
 Remove the pan from the heat and transfer the sausage to a paper towel–lined plate to drain.

-Melt the butter in a medium saucepan over medium heat and add the 2 whole sage leaves.
+- Melt the butter in a medium saucepan over medium heat and add the 2 whole sage leaves.
 Cook for 1 to 2 minutes, until the sage begins to curl, then use tongs or a slotted spoon to remove the sage from the butter.
-Stir in the pumpkin, garlic, cream, vinegar, 1/8 teaspoon of the red pepper flakes, and 1/4 cup of the pecorino.
+Stir in the pumpkin, garlic, cream, vinegar, ⅛ teaspoon of the red pepper flakes, and ¼ cup of the pecorino.
 Stir until the sauce is heated through, 2 to 3 minutes.
 If the sauce is too thick, stir in 1 to 2 tablespoons of water or reserved pumpkin juice.
 Remove the pan from the heat and set it aside to cool.

-Remove the pizza from the oven and let it cool for at least 5 minutes, then scatter the sliced sage over top; slice and serve.
+- Remove the pizza from the oven and let it cool for at least 5 minutes, then scatter the sliced sage over top; slice and serve.